Time To Say Goodbye Rome – “Arrivederci Roma”

 Flying Home From Rome to Toronto

 The business class check-in was horrid and the shared lounge was minimal with awful food.
-Certainly neither experience was worth the extra price we paid for business class on this leg!
-When we got on the plane and saw that Business Class on the Munich leg, our disappointment increased.
+We felt that neither experience was worth the extra price we paid for business class on this leg!
+When we got on the plane and saw Business Class for the Munich leg, our disappointment increased.

-Throughout the flight the stewardess assured us we would make our connection but the 8 of us in Business Class were quite skeptical that both us and our bags would make the Toronto flight even with a quick exit from the front of the plane!
+To add insult to injury, the plane was delayed with a maintenance issue.
+We fretted the whole time about our connection in Munich.
+But throughout the flight the stewardess assured us we would make our connection.
+The 8 of us in Business Class were quite skeptical that we and our bags would make the Toronto flight.
+Even with a quick exit from the front of the plane!

 What is the top of your Rome list?

 PIN To Pinterest: